codingben/maple-fighters/README.md

 Maple Fighters is a small online game similar to MapleStory.
 The goal is to make a minimalistic, simple and effective game using the latest technology.

+Please **★ Star** this repository if you like it and find it useful.
+Made with ❤ for Open Source Community!

 ## Gameplay
 | Lobby                                                                                                         | The Dark Forest                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |